Intercol 2017: Bourne helps five-star “Caps” to Central final clash with Chaguanas

 It was far from flawless as concentration did stray at times but the scoreline did not flatter Carapichaima in the end.

 “We played a little slower than how we usually play when we are competing in the Prem,” said Carapichaima coach Randolph Boyce.
-“But we had a good game in terms of keeping [and] moving the ball and scoring our chances too much.
+“But we had a good game in terms of keeping [and] moving the ball and scoring our chances.
 We didn’t underestimate the opposition because they played a good defensive game [by] compacting their team defensively.

 “So it took some patience to break them down.
 But all in all, we got the victory and we look to see what the next step is.”